dpplweb/dppl-docs/pages/board.markdown

 3. Open the page.
 4. Scroll down until you find the matrix containing the intuder.
 5. Update the information about the next meeting in the Content box.
+6. Remove the Download the Agenda button and link from the matrix.

 ### Adding an agenda